Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 For a long Valorem option buy:

+- Two offer items:
-Two offer items, one of which is the RFQ'd option long token in the correct quantity, the second of which is a maker fee'/rebate in USDC (if any).
+  - the RFQ'd option long token in the correct quantity,
+  - a maker fee/rebate in USDC (if any).
+- Two consideration items:
+  - the USDC premium debit,

-Two consideration items, the USDC premia, and a taker fee/rebate in USDC (if any).
+  - a taker fee/rebate in USDC (if any).

 For a long Valorem option sell:

+- Two offer items:
-Two offer items, one of which is the USDC credit, the other of which is a maker fee in USDC (if any).
+  - the USDC premium credit,
+  - a maker fee/rebate in USDC (if any).
+- Two consideration items:

-Two consideration items, one of which is the RFQ option long token in the correct quantity, the second of which is a taker fee in fee/rebate in USDC (if any).
+  - the RFQ option long token in the correct quantity,

-For a short Valorem option buy:

-Two offer items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the maker fee/rebate in USDC (if any).

-Three consideration items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the taker fee/rebate in USDC (if any).
+  - a taker fee in fee/rebate in USDC (if any).

-For a short Valorem option sell:

-Three offer items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the maker fee/rebate in USDC (if any).

-Two consideration items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the taker fee/rebate in USDC (if any).
+#### Authentication and authorization

+Only authenticated and authorized users can access the RFQ service.

-### Methods
+#### Methods

-#### `Taker`
+##### `Taker`

 Request quotes from makers via a stream of `QuoteRequest` messages and receive a stream of `QuoteResponse` messages.